ysut/playground/HGMD-GeneLinker/README.md

-## NOTE
-Linuxだと /home/outputの権限を整えないといけないので，/Docker/app/Dockerfileを修正する必要がある．

 ## Description
-This tiny program is to summrize HGMD data and generate tsv.gz.
+This tiny program is to summarize HGMD data and generate tsv.gz.
-The output file can provide gene-based information such as numbers of DM class variants each gene.
+The output file can provide gene-based information such as the number of DM class variants in each gene.

 ## Usage
 1. Download hgmd dump files from HGMD official site (required Professional license)